Claudia Ferri

 Claudia Ferri is a Canadian-American actress.
+Claudia has a recurring role on the first two seasons of Palm Royale, where she portrays a Cuban expat socialite Raquel Kimberly-Marco.
 She is most noted for her performance as Anna Barberini in the 2003 film Mambo Italiano, for which she was a Jutra Award nominee for Best Supporting Actress at the 6th Jutra Awards in 2004, and her starring role as Elena Battista in the 2004 television sitcom Ciao Bella.
+Claudia was named the ACTRA Montreal Woman of the Year in 2022.